pzzd/statistics-probability/notes/probability.md

 P(Exactly k hits in set of n attempts) = (<sup>n</sup><sub>k</sub>) * f<sup>k</sup> * (1-f)<sup>(n-k)</sup>

 This tells you the probability of getting exactly k 'hits' out of n attempts when the probabality of a 'hit' is not 1.
 A 'hit' is one of two outcomes and the probability of a 'hit' is f.
 The expression f<sup>k</sup> * (1-f)<sup>(n-k)</sup> gives the combined probability of one way to get k hits in n attempts.
-But there is more than one way to get that combined probability, so you mulitply it by the number combinations (that is, the number of ways to get k hits in n attempts).
+But there is more than one way to get that combined probability, so you mulitply it by the number combinations (that is, the number of ways to get k hits in n attempts). (<sup>n</sup><sub>k</sub>) is also known as the binomial coefficient.

 [Put another way](https://www.khanacademy.org/math/ap-statistics/random-variables-ap/binomial-random-variable/a/binomial-probability-basic):